SwitchyFeed/auto-test-course/README.md

 # test-course
-Sollution of Stepik course of Selenium AutoTesting!
+Sollution of Stepik course of Selenium AutoTesting Python!